Sleep quality scale (SQS): what is it and how to improve?

 The Pittsburgh Sleep Quality Index (PSQI) is a variant of the SQS and measures sleep quality.
 It is a self-report measure that asks questions about sleep habits and sleep quality over the past month.

-The PSQI has been shown to be a reliable and valid measure of sleep quality and has more questions than the Sleep quality scale (SQS).
+The PSQI has been shown to be a reliable and valid measure of sleep efficiency and has more questions than the Sleep quality scale (SQS).
 However, this scale also does not show natural ways to sleep better.

 With these scales it is possible to have an analysis about possible sleep disorders.
 But none of these scales indicate the possible solution to improve the quality of your sleep and today this is possible!

 The quality of your sleep directly interferes with your overall rest.
 If you don’t get enough sleep or your sleep is not good, you will not rest well and your next day is likely to be unproductive, which is why many people seek to understand the sleep quality scale.